 Monster by Michael Grant

 Good and evil twist and fight in this epic continuation of the Gone series.
-Anyone who thinks they’d join the Night’s Watch would be a noble fighter in MONSTER, and in this world we don’t doubt that the Night King would be the baddest villain of them all.
+Anyone who thinks they’d join the Night’s Watch would be a noble fighter in Monster, and in this world we don’t doubt that the Night King would be the baddest villain of them all.
 There are things beyond the Wall that can’t be totally explained, and this supernatural tinge lends itself perfectly to the warped world that Michael Grant has made.
-This one’s hitting shelves October 17, and you know it’d find its way into one of Sam’s libraries.

 It’s been four years since a meteor hit Perdido Beach and everyone disappeared.
 Now the dome is gone and meteors are hitting earth with an even deadlier virus.
 Humans will mutate into monsters and the whole world will be exposed.
 As some teens begin to morph into heroes, they will find that others have become dangerously out of control…and that the world is on the brink of a monstrous battle between good and evil.